-Teaching and Learning Lectures, tutorials, group discussions, presentations, individual Methods/Activities assignments, case studies and forum.
-Formative assessment (In-course): 30% At least three assessments for 30 Marks The assessments could take any forms such as classroom assignment, take-home assignment, quiz, presentations, case study, debate, role play.
-Summative Assessment: 70% Evaluation End of course written examination is of three hour duration Question paper contains two parts: o Part I: It is compulsory.
-It contains 20 multiple choice questions for 20 marks o Part II: Students are expected to answer four questions out of seven questions that may include several parts.
-Total marks for this part is 80.
+Teaching and Learning Methods/Activities Lectures, tutorials, group discussions, presentations, individual assignments, case studies and forum.
+Evaluation Formative assessment (In-course): 30% - At least three assessments for 30 Marks - The assessments could take any forms such as classroom assignment, take-home assignment, quiz, presentations, case study, debate, role play.
+Summative Assessment: 70% - End of course written examination is of three hour duration - Question paper contains two parts: Part I: It is compulsory.
+It contains 20 multiple choice questions for 20 marks Part II: Students are expected to answer the first question as a compulsory question (case study) and other three questions out of seven questions that may include several parts.
+The total marks for this part is 80